Remi-Coulom/joedb/doc/source/concurrency.rst

 One use of this class is to allows generic code that takes a client as parameter to work the same way with either a remote connection or a local file.

-Another use of this class is to handle concurrency when opening a local file with ``Open_Mode::shared_write``.
+Even though the ``Connection`` superclass does not connect to anything, a client using this connection still handles concurrent accesses to a file opened with ``Open_Mode::shared_write``.
+So this connection can be used to create a client that handles concurrent accesses to the same file by multiple processes running on the same machine.

 :ref:`joedbc <joedbc>` produces a convenient ``Local_Client`` class that creates the connection and the client in a single line of code.
 Here is an